closecrowd/apyshell/README.md

 It's pretty easy to hook together extensions talking to various systems and protocols, with far less glue logic than bare Python.
 It's similar to the way that a document template processor combines a small amount of text with a large boilerplate.
 An .apy script may be very few lines, yet have the same funcionality as pages and pages of raw Python.
 Most of the complexity is hidden in the loadable extensions.

+Apyshell is like school spring break - lots of fun, and no classes!

 This code is currently being developed on Linux, and tested on Python 3.5.4 to 3.11.6.
 Ports to Windows, Android, and MacOS are in progress.

 The code is fully functional, and the documentation is in process.
 Expect updates.
-Suggestions are always welcome at:  closecrowd@pm.me
+Suggestions are always welcome at:  **closecrowd@pm.me**

 ### Installation